-In the case of personal data, with limited exceptions, You have the right to access and if necessary rectify information held about you by formal written application to the AA's Data Protection Officer, at Fanum House, Basing View, Basingstoke, RG21 4EA.
+In the case of personal data, with limited exceptions, You have the right to access and if necessary rectify information held about you by formal written application to the AA's Data Protection Officer, at The AA, Fanum House, Basing View, Basingstoke, RG21 4EA.

-By providing Us with your personal data and contact details, You consent to the use of that data and to Your being contacted by any AA Group company, including Automobile Association Personal Finance Limited and the Saga Group, by post, telephone, email, SMS or other electronic means, to inform You about products and services which it considers may be of interest to You.
-However You can contact the AA Data Protection Officer in writing at any time to suppress some or all AA products.
+By providing Us with your personal data and contact details, You consent to the use of that data and to Your being contacted by any AA Group company, by post, telephone, email, SMS or other electronic means, to inform You about products and services which it considers may be of interest to You.
+However You can contact the AA Data Protection Officer at the above address in writing at any time to suppress some or all AA products.